HarryZhu231227919/FinalProject/README.md

 6/7/22 (Harry) - I created a new variable that will keep track of the amount of dots eaten in a level.
 This will allow me to know when the ghosts should be released in the game.

 6/8/22 (Harry) - I created a bunch of accessor method and mutator methods to access the direction and reverse direction in all the ghost classes.
 I used them to create a method in the PacMan class to make the ghost reverse on their direction when Pac Man eats a special orb.
 This is one of the few times that the ghosts breaks the rule of never reversing in direction.

+6/8/22 (James) - I tweaked how the movement scaling works, instead of every level, it is every two levels.